-Income Taxes-Income taxes are computed using the asset and liability method in accordance with FASB ASC 740, "Income Taxes" ("ASC 740"), under which deferred income taxes are provided for the temporary differences between the financial reporting basis and the tax basis of our assets and liabilities.
+Income Taxes-We compute income taxes using the asset and liability method, under which deferred income taxes are provided for the temporary differences between the financial reporting basis and the tax basis of our assets and liabilities.
 Deferred taxes are measured using provisions of currently enacted tax laws.
-A valuation allowance against deferred tax assets is recorded when it is more likely than not that such assets will not be fully realized.
-Tax credits are accounted for as a reduction of income taxes in the year in which the credit originates.
+We record a valuation allowance against deferred tax assets when it is more likely than not that such assets will not be fully realized, and we account for tax credits as a reduction of income taxes in the year in which the credit originates.

 Our estimate of the valuation allowance for deferred tax assets requires us to make significant estimates and judgments about future operating results.
-Our ability to realize the deferred tax assets depends on its future taxable income as well as limitations on their utilization.
+Our ability to realize the deferred tax assets depends on our future taxable income as well as limitations on their utilization.
 A deferred tax asset is reduced by a valuation allowance if it is more likely than not that some portion or all of the deferred tax asset will not be realized prior to its expiration.
 The projections of operating results on which the establishment of a valuation allowance is based involve significant estimates regarding future demand for our products, competitive conditions, product development efforts, approvals of regulatory agencies and product cost.
 If actual results differ from these projections, or if our expectations of future results change, it may be necessary to adjust the valuation allowance.
+In evaluating whether to record a valuation allowance, the applicable accounting standards deem that the existence of cumulative losses in recent years is a significant piece of objectively verifiable negative evidence that must be overcome by objectively verifiable positive evidence to avoid the need to record a valuation allowance.
+We have recorded a full valuation allowance against our net deferred tax assets as it is more likely than not that the benefit of the deferred tax assets will not be recognized in future periods.